canonical/identity-platform-docs/DOCS/hydra.md

 - [Join the Matrix community chat](https://matrix.to/#/!nRbdoDYxdQndEfzlJi:ubuntu.com?via=ubuntu.com)
 - [Contribute on GitHub](https://github.com/canonical/hydra-operator)

-Thinking about using Oathkeeper for your next project?
+Thinking about using Hydra for your next project?
 [Get in touch](https://matrix.to/#/!nRbdoDYxdQndEfzlJi:ubuntu.com?via=ubuntu.com) with the team!

 ## Navigation